All Episodes

-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 A pleasant Wednesday morning to all of you across America in the Limbaugh land of listeners.

-Mark Davis from WBAP Fort Worth, Dallas, as our City of License says.
+Mark Davis from WBAP Fort Worth, Dallas, as our city of license says.

-So on this frequency of ours, like all the frequencies along the EIB network, it is uh it is a joy and an honor to be the purveyors of the Rush Limbaugh Show, and for me, quite the joy and quite the honor to uh to sit in at times when Rush is away.
+So on this frequency of ours, like all the frequencies along the EIB network, it is a joy and an honor to be the purveyors of the Rush Limbaugh Show.

-Russia will be back on Tuesday from the honeymoon.
+Rush will be back on Tuesday from the honeymoon.

 Can't wait to see those snapshots, and I'm sure he'll relate them to you.

-Uh until then, let's talk to each other about some things in the news.
+Until then, let's talk to each other about some things in the news.

-But uh Vegas, speaking of Nevada, Vegas should probably establish an over-under on just possibly how many times the word ass will be heard on today's show.
+But Vegas, speaking of Nevada, Vegas should probably establish an over-under on just possibly how many times the word ass will be heard on today's show.

 So just stand warned.

-But uh it's an interesting issue.
+But it's an interesting issue.

 Well, it did work for some.